NanoComp/meep/doc/docs/Materials.md

 which is equivalent to the Lorentzian model except that the $\omega_n^2$ term has been omitted from the denominator, and asymptotes to a conductivity $\sigma_n \omega_n^2 / \gamma_n$ as $\omega\to 0$.
 In this case, $\omega_n^2$ is just a dimensional scale factor and has no interpretation as a resonance frequency.

+### How do I import n and k values into Meep?

+You can import into Meep any arbitrary complex permittivity profile via $n$ and $k$ values obtained via e.g. [ellipsometry](https://en.wikipedia.org/wiki/Ellipsometry) by fitting the wavelength- or frequency-dependent data to a sum of Lorentzian polarizability terms.
+In general, you have to use nonlinear optimization to perform the fit (e.g., to minimize the sum-of-squares errors or whatever error criterion you prefer).
+Enough Lorentzians should form a complete basis, so you should be able to fit any function given enough Lorentzians.
+Unfortunately, the fitting process requires some trial and error to specify the number of fitting parameters and their initial values.
+For a demonstration, see this [script](../../python/examples/eps_fit_lorentzian.py).

+A wavelength-dependent, purely-real permittivity (i.e., with no loss) which can be represented using the [Sellmeier equation](https://en.wikipedia.org/wiki/Sellmeier_equation) can be directly [transferred to the Lorentz model using a simple substitution of variables](#sellmeier-coefficients).

+Note: Meep only does [subpixel averaging of the nondispersive part of $\varepsilon$ (and $\mu$)](Subpixel_Smoothing.md#what-about-dispersive-materials).

 ### Sellmeier Coefficients

 For a wavelength-dependent, purely-real permittivity (i.e., with no loss) which can be represented via the [Sellmeier equation](https://en.wikipedia.org/wiki/Sellmeier_equation):